This nation was shaped by gunpowder.

 Shooting fireworks inside the city limits on July 4 is the only form of civil disobedience tolerated at the Ingram household and to a certain extent it is endorsed.

-Where would we be if our forefathers had been unwilling to break a few rules 244 years ago in Philadelphia?
+Where would we be if our forefathers had been unwilling to break the rules 243 years ago in Philadelphia?

 And in the newspaper business we have a character on our keyboard that we call a bullet.